DO I NEED A WILL?

-A Will is a legal document that instructs others about how you would like your affairs to be handled after your death.
-In your Will, you can appoint someone, called a Personal Representative, to administer your estate.
+A Will is a legal document that allows you to direct how your affairs will be handled after your death.
 A Will allows you to list to whom you would like to give your assets.
+A Will allows you to appoint the person (called a Personal Representative) that you want to administer your estate.
 You can appoint a guardian for your minor children in your Will.
 Your Will can create a trust to hold your assets and distribute them over time in what ever manner you decide upon.
 Some Wills include wishes for burial, memorial services, or other matters.
-Port City Legal prepares simple Wills as well as complex Wills with multiple trusts and provisions.
-Most of our Will preparation is based on a flat fee. .
+Port City Legal prepares simple Wills as well as Wills with multiple trusts and complex provisions.
+Our Will preparation is based on a flat fee, which includes an initial meeting about estate planning generally, drafting and revising documents, and a final meeting to sign the documents.
 Having Port City Legal prepare your Will also means that it will be easy to change your Will in the future if your circumstances change.

-Please note that it is worth reading WHAT ARE PROBATE ASSETS AND WHY DOES IT MATTER? below.
+Please note that Wills only direct the distribution of probate assets.
+Take a look at WHAT ARE PROBATE ASSETS AND WHY DOES IT MATTER? below.

 WHAT IS A POWER OF ATTORNEY?

-A Power of Attorney is a legal document by which you give someone else authority to act for you.
+A Power of Attorney is a legal document that gives someone else the legal authority to act for you.
 This person is known as an agent.
-This authority can be broad or narrow.
-A Power of Attorney can limit your named agent to only doing certain tasks, can be limited by time, or can take effective only upon your incapacity.
-For estate planning, Port City Legal usually recommends a Durable Power of Attorney that is effective upon signing and gives your agent broad authority to act on your behalf in financial matters.
-The thinking behind this is that if you become incapacitated, it would be helpful to have something in place so that a trusted agent that take whatever actions are necessary to manage your affairs.
+Port City Legal usually recommends a Durable Power of Attorney that is effective upon signing and gives your agent broad authority to act on your behalf in regards to your financial affairs.
+The thinking behind this is that if you become incapacitated, it is helpful to have something in place immediately to take whatever actions are necessary.
+But a Power of Attorney can limit your named agent to only doing certain tasks, can be limited by time, or can take effective only upon your incapacity.
 Needless to say, an agent should be someone you trust and who is capable of managing your finances.
 We also recommend naming an alternate agent.

 WHAT IS AN ADVANCE HEALTH CARE DIRECTIVE?

 Please note that an Advance Health Care Directive is not a Do Not Resuscitate Order [DNR].
-A DNR instructs medical providers not to attempt to revive you (i.e., perform CPR on you) if your heart stops or you stop breathing.
+A DNR instructs medical providers not to attempt to revive you (i.e., perform CPR) if your heart stops or you stop breathing.

 WHAT IS A LIVING WILL?

 A Living Will is another name for an Advance Health Care Directive, which is described above.
-A Living Will is not a Will and is not the same thing as a Living Trust.
+A Living Will is not a Will.
+A Living Will is not the same thing as a Living Trust.
 Trusts are defined below.